|Bid||0.00 x 800|

 |PE Ratio (TTM)||N/A|

 |1y Target Est||N/A|

 SUNNYVALE, Calif.
 (AP) _ Finisar Corp.
-(FNSR) on Thursday reported a fiscal fourth-quarter loss of $18.3 million, after reporting a profit in the same period a year earlier.
-The results missed Wall Street expectations.
-For the current quarter ending in August, Finisar expects its per-share earnings to range from 10 cents to 16 cents.
+(FNSR) on Thursday reported a fiscal first-quarter loss of $18.5 million, after reporting a profit in the same period a year earlier.
+On a per-share basis, the Sunnyvale, California-based company said it had a loss of 16 cents.
+The results exceeded Wall Street expectations.